crmckenzie/nurture/TASKLIST.md

 - [x] applications must exist
 - [x] application versions can be created dynamically
 - [x] does not create duplicate application versions
+- [x] if version already exists, make sure manifest is appliedß

 ## POST /releases